PeterYaoNYU/5G-E2E-Wireless-Notes-OAI/containerized_ue.md

 but when the RF simulator address is set to 127.0.0.1, it will not work.
 I suppose that 127.0.0.1 is local to the docker network.
 But still the purpose of rf simulator is not totally clear to me.

+Note that you should not use the latest version of the docker container: namely with the develop tag.
+It has some serious issues / totally different ways of loading the configuration files for the RAN.

 ```
 cd /mydata/oai-cn5g-fed/docker-compose/
 sudo docker-compose -f docker-compose-ue-slice1.yaml up oai-nr-ue1

+cd /mydata/oai-cn5g-fed/docker-compose/
 sudo docker-compose -f docker-compose-ue-slice1.yaml up oai-nr-ue2
 ```